monsoonmaelstrom/book2/book2.md

 “How could you not tell me?”
 I shout turning to Davy now.

-“Not tell you what, exactly?”
+“Not tell you what, *exactly*?”
 Davy asks carefully.

 “You know what!”

-“I’m not sure I do.”
+“I’m not sure I do,” he tells me in that same careful tone.

 He’s just being an asshole now.
 He’s going to make me say.
-I want to shove him off the roof, but I know I’d regret it later, and mostly I can’t make myself move.
+I want to shove him off the roof, but I know I’d regret it later.
+Mostly, though, I can’t make myself move.
 My feet feel like they’re bolted to the rooftop and my mouth feels like it’s full of sand.

 I can’t quite make myself get the next words out, and seeing my hesitation Davy says, “You know better than to ask the goblin where he got his gold, Hazel.”

 The words feel like a slap in the face and I think I feel something inside of me breaking.
-The world goes wavy in front of my eyes and the center of my face feels like a hot, prickling mess.
+The world goes wavy in front of my eyes and the center of my face feels like a hot, prickling mess as I resist the urge to howl.

 I glance sideways to where Alex and Liam are standing across from Giorgi.
 Liam’s mouth has fallen open and he’s glancing back and forth between me and Davy.
 I guess he’s worked it out now too.
 I never wanted him to know. *I* never wanted to know.